Come Share Our Passion for Wine!

 The courses are combined with wine industry event planning, consumer direct wine sales and marketing, and service and hospitality to prepare students for specific job opportunities that include wine consultant, server, tasting room representative, wine sales specialist, wine educator, wine club administrator, and winery and restaurant event staff.

-- Wine Studies: Wine Evaluation and Service Major
+- Wine Studies: Wine Hospitality and Direct Marketing Major

-- Wine Studies: Wine Evaluation and Service Certificate
+- Wine Studies: Wine Hospitality and Direct Marketing Certificate

 In Wine Business and Marketing, students learn many aspects of wine business sales and marketing to effectively market and promote wine, including solid agriculture business classes: computer applications, wine business management, sales and communications, marketing and wine sales and distribution.
 This program prepares students to pursue a variety of possible wine industry jobs that range from sales representative, direct sales manager, and regional sales manager to wine advertising sales, fine wine sales representative, public relations and marketing coordinator, and wine merchandiser.